 6 Unexpected Things That Secretly Predict a Marriage Won’t Last

-Most people recognize the obvious warning signs that a marriage is in distress—frequent fights, broken trust, or cheating.
-However, there are also quieter, less obvious indicators that often go unnoticed.
-According to studies and insights from relationship specialists, these subtle cues may be early signs that a relationship is heading toward trouble, well before any major issues come to light.
+Most people recognize the obvious warning signs of a troubled marriage—frequent fights, broken trust, or cheating.
+However, there are also quiet, easily missed indicators that can hint at deeper issues beneath the surface.
+According to researchers and relationship specialists, these subtle cues may serve as early warnings that a relationship is beginning to falter, well before serious conflicts become apparent.

 1. “Hollywood romance” at the beginning of the relationship